DevKevYT/devscript/README.md

 ## Blocks
 Blocks are code, wrapped inside two curly braces { }.
 In theDevScript Language, blocks are treated as a data type [BLOCK].
-Basically, a block only consists of a code String and their main goal is to provide functions.
+Basically, a block only consists of a String of code and their main goal is to provide functions.
 To define a function, you create a variable as usual (With the "=" command), since -as already mentioned- blocks are just data types and can get passed as command argument.
 > function = {<br>println "I am a function :)";<br>println "But how do you execute me?"<br>};